larswaechter/schlaumeier/README.md

 **TIP**: You can find them easily by enabling [Pointer Location](https://developer.android.com/studio/debug/dev-options#input) in your phone's developer options.

+Assuming the following screenshot:

 <img src="./examples/screen.jpg" height="600">

-In this example, the cropped image for answer A looks like this:
+In this example, the pixel slice for answer A ranges vertically from `1465` to `1775` and horizontally from `65` to `515`.
+So the cropped image for answer A looks like this:

 <img src="./examples/answ_A.jpg" height="150">

 The green rectangle marks the text in the image.
 Make sure that there's no border left when cropping the image.
-Otherwise, there might be some problems recognizing the text snippets.
+Otherwise, you might get some problems when recognizing the text snippets.
 See more examples [here](https://github.com/larswaechter/quizmaster/tree/main/examples).

 For the next steps, make sure your phone is **connected via USB**.
-You might have to allow the USB debugging connection on your phone when running the script.
+You have to allow the USB debugging connection on your phone when running the script for the first time.
 You can run _schlaumeier_ either with Docker or natively.

 ### Docker